 Below are some starter resources for instructors and students interested in applying EcoTypes toward engagement across difference.
+You may want to start by reading When Ideas Differ to better connect EcoTypes with engagement.

 "Engagement" is used to mean all sorts of things: just look at the divergent forms of engagement listed on the Wikipedia civic engagement page!
 Engagement must mean something more focused than action if the concept is to be useful.
 Fortunately there are good resources, such as this recent publication (Proctor et al. 2018) on environmental engagement; look also at resource links in the accordion tab below.